Potrero Generating Station

 The Potrero Generating Station was a natural gas and diesel burning electricity generating station owned by Mirant and located on a 23 acre site in Potrero Point, San Francisco, California.
 The plant's primary power source was a 206 MW, natural gas burning steam turbine providing baseload power and referred to as "Unit 3".
 In addition, three 52 MW peaking power diesel generators provided additional power during times of highest consumption.
 Since the closure of the Hunters Point Power Plant in 2006, Potrero was the last remaining fossil fuel power plant within the confines of San Francisco, with capacity to provide approximately 1/3 of the city's peak electrical power needs.

 On Dec.
 21, 2010, San Francisco Mayor Gavin Newsom announced that the Potrero plant would cease operations by the end of the year.
 In a press conference announcing the closure, Newsom stated that "this is a monumental step towards cleaner air, environmental justice and our future of renewable energy and healthier communities."
-The plant was shut down in January 2011, and since 2012, the property is being considered for redevelopment.
-City officials approved plans in 2020.
+The plant was shut down in January 2011, and it was put up for sale for redevelopment in 2012.
+City officials approved development plans in 2020.
+As of 2025, a 105-unit apartment building has been completed.